TaraMeyer/KinsmanRepoTemp/Kinsman-Articles/EngagementPM.md

 **Private Repos vs. Public Repos**

 Public repos can have pull requests submitted by the public.
-The current thinking is that more pull requests is better because it invigorates and builds a relationship to the community, and the more eyes on the docuemntation the better.
+The current thinking is that more pull requests is better because it invigorates and builds a relationship to the community, and the more eyes on the documentation the better.

 Private repos are ones that only microsoft has access to.
 For teams that have large documentation sets, they do work in a private repo, and accept pull requests into the public repo, and then maintain coordination between the two repos.